LCC-CIT/CS133JS-CourseMaterials/Labs/Lab03/CS133JS_Lab03_Part1_SelectionExercises.md

-# Lab 2, Part 1: Function Exercises
+# Lab 2, Part 1: Selection Exercises

 For each problem, type the solution code in the console and execute it.
 Don't clear the console, since you will be copying everything into a document which you will submit on Moodle.